kmyk-jikka/Jikka/CONTRIBUTING.md

 ### Formatting

+There is a script at `scripte/pre-commit` which checkes formatting of all files.
+We recommend to configure this as the pre-commit hook with running `$ ln -s $(pwd)/scripts/pre-commit .git/hooks/pre-commit`.

+#### Haskell

+[Ormolu](https://github.com/tweag/ormolu) and [HLint](https://github.com/ndmitchell/hlint) are enabled.
 Use the following commands to check formatting.
-[Ormolu](https://github.com/tweag/ormolu) and [HLint](https://github.com/ndmitchell/hlint) are enabled.

 ```console
 $ stack exec ormolu -- --mode=check $(find src app test -name \*.hs)